zzhou007/rshell/README.md

 You can even have flags followed by a dir followed by more flags. ie `ls -a ~/ -R .. -l`
 If a flag is not valid, ls will not output anything.
+`ls' assumes the terminal is 80 char across.
+The columns are all one size.
+If the name of a file is more than 80 char across there will only be one column of the length of the largest size.